cse442-fall-2019-offering/BaseRepo/README.md

-# Welcome to CSE442
+# Welcome to Our Project
-This is to create a file so that your repo has a place to start.
+To install and run our project here are the steps required: